 Learn what an inciting incident is, and the five story essentials that your inciting incident must address to set off an effective conflict for your plot.

-Do you love Halloween?
+This post contains affiliate links to products.
+We may receive a commission for purchases made through these links Do you love Halloween?
 I know I do, and I’ve noticed that there are plenty of lists compiling great movies to watch during this spookiest of seasons.
-But, I’m here to tell you that there is some seriously good literature to read this time of year, as well.
-So, if Continue Reading
+But, I’m here to tell Continue Reading

 I’m a night owl.
 Most evenings I stay up to the way, way past my bedtime.
 Some nights I sit on the couch scrolling through Youtube, nothing but the blue glow of the TV to keep me company.
 Others, I lay in bed staring at the ceiling fan whirling around, Continue Reading